Biggles (film): Reception

 The film was not a success at the box office.
 John Hough observed that the film got into profit later through television repeats and video sales.
 In the intervening years, Biggles has become a cult film.

 In 2000, a new film entitled Biggles Flies North was announced after the rights to the character and books had been sold on with a prospective shooting date of 2001 and locations filmed in Malaysia.
-As of 2021, nothing has truly materialized and the project has mostly been cancelled.
+As of 2021, nothing has truly materialised and the project has mostly been cancelled.

 Soundtrack

 The soundtrack was composed by Stanislas Syrewicz and released by MCA Records on vinyl and cassette tape.

-Jon Anderson, frontman of Yes, wrote the lyrics for the film's signature song, "Do You Want to Be a Hero?" as well as "Chocks Away", while Stanislas composed the rhythm.
-Anderson and Stanislas were both signed to Island Records at the time and had agreed to collaborate on the music.
+Jon Anderson, frontman of Yes, wrote the lyrics for the film's signature song, "Do You Want to Be a Hero?" as well as "Chocks Away", while Syrewicz composed the rhythm.
+Anderson and Syrewicz were both signed to Island Records at the time and had agreed to collaborate on the music.
 Just like the film, the soundtrack drew mixed reviews because of its experimental themes which seemed out of place in a period adventure and heavy use of synthesizers.